-Our role is to make sure the platform is a powerful vehicle for change while remaining as safe as possible for our users.
-That’s why we’ve put together these Community Guidelines which, along with our Terms of Service, outline the rules for using Change.org.
+To help us do that we’ve put together these Community Guidelines which, along with our Terms of Service, lay out the rules for using Change.org.

 First, here are few things we love to see you do on Change.org: